merkle-open/SitecoreBlog/docs/_posts/2021-02-09-failed-to-pull-sitecore-image-on-aks.md

 - Windows
 author: fgeiger
 ---
-Last week I tried to spin up my first Sitecore instance on AKS.
+Last week I tried to spin up my first Sitecore instance on AKS using the [latest Container Deployment Package](https://github.com/Sitecore/container-deployment/releases/tag/sxp%2F10.0.1.004842.266) provided by Sitecore.
 During the process I ran into the problem that the init jobs weren't able to pull images from Sitecore's container registry.
 Both pods (mssql-init and solr-init) logged the following error:

 > Failed to pull image "scr.sitecore.com/sxp/sitecore-xp1-solr-init:10.0-ltsc2019": rpc error: code = Unknown desc = Error response from daemon: Get https://scr.sitecore.com/v2/: x509: certificate signed by unknown authority

 On the local machine this message normally means that your Docker is running in Linux container mode.
 Switching to Windows container mode fixes the problem.
 If you see this error on AKS then it probably means that the init jobs run on the Linux node.
 There are two potential options how to fix this problem.

-## Option 1: Node selector
+## Option 1: Use a node selector

-Add a [node selector](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/#nodeselector) to the init yaml files.
-This node selector ensures that the init pods get created on Windows nodes only:
+Add a [node selector](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/#nodeselector) to the init yaml files (mssql-init.yaml and solr-init.yaml).
+This node selector ensures that those pods get created on Windows nodes only:

 {% highlight yaml %}
 spec: